goruck/edge-tpu-servers/README.md

 camera-share  lost+found  zoneminder
 ```

-18. Edit the [config.json](./config.json) to suit your installation.
-The configuration parameters are documented in server code.
+19. Edit the [config.json](./config.json) to suit your installation.
+The configuration parameters are documented in the detect_server_tpu.py code.

-19. Use systemd to run the server as a Linux service.
+20. Use systemd to run the server as a Linux service.
 Edit [detect-tpu.service](./detect-tpu.service) to suit your configuration and copy the file to ```/lib/systemd/system/detect-tpu.service```.
 Then enable and start the service:
 ```bash
 $ sudo systemctl enable detect-tpu.service && sudo systemctl start detect-tpu.service
 ```

-20. Test the entire setup by editing ```detect_servers_test.py``` with paths to test images and running that program.
+21. Test the entire setup by editing ```detect_servers_test.py``` with paths to test images and running that program.